How Indian school teachers are trying to battle Bollywood’s Hindutva history deluge

 Some teachers said they try to address these questions but there is little space given in the Indian education system to ideas that go beyond exams.
 “In the tenth standard, students mostly focus on trying to get their marks in board exams,” said Krystle Ann Vaz, who teaches history at Mumbai’s Sacred Heart school.
 “There is too much to do in a limited time.
 You can’t really go into great detail.”

-Another high school teacher from the Mumbai added: “Many children wanted to discuss Ayodhya but I have my limitations.
+Another high school teacher from Mumbai added: “Many children wanted to discuss Ayodhya but I have my limitations.
 Our syllabus is totally the opposite of what the present world is showcasing.”

 Dangers of an online world